1985–86 North West Counties Football League

 The 1985–86 North West Counties Football League was the fourth in the history of the North West Counties Football League, a football competition in England.
-Teams were divided into three divisions.
+The League comprised three divisions and there was additionally the League Challenge Cup knockout competition open to all clubs and a reserves team section.

 Division One

-Division One featured 2 new teams:
+Division One featured 20 clubs, 18 remaining from the previous season plus 2 additional (both promoted from Division Two):